Have you been hurt because someone else was negligent?

 Slips, trips and falls

-A slip, trip or fall can occur to anyone, anywhere and much of the time, no one else is to blame.
-However, sometimes a person slips, trips or falls because of someone else’s carelessness.
-If the slip, trip or fall results in injury, it may be possible to seek compensation.
+A slip, trip or fall can happen to anyone and often there’s no-one else at fault.
+However, if you’ve been injured because of someone else’s carelessness it may be possible to seek compensation.

-Some examples of common slips, trips and falls that may be compensable if they result in injury are:
+Some common examples of slips, trips and falls that you may claim compensation for if they result in injury are:

 Landlords or occupiers of premises (the person who has control over a premises, if not the owner) have an obligation to take reasonable care to maintain and repair premises so as to avoid injury or damage to those who use the premises.